 MORE ABOUT MY TRAINING

-Because the roots of psychological symptoms are often due to past traumas, I have an extensive background in trauma studies and treatment for children and adults, including Somatic Experiencing®, a treatment for resolving trauma symptoms and relieving chronic stress.
+The roots of psychological symptoms are often due to past traumas, and I have an extensive background in trauma studies and treatment for children and adults, including Somatic Experiencing®, a treatment for resolving trauma symptoms and relieving chronic stress.
 The SE approach releases traumatic shock, which is key to transforming PTSD and the wounds of emotional and early developmental attachment trauma.
 It's also incredibly effective at helping relieve chronic stress and its physical symptoms.
 I am a Somatic Experiencing Practitioner (SEP) and assist at trainings conducted by Somatic Experiencing International.
-I am trained in EMDR and integrate this into work with clients when appropriate.
+I am also trained in EMDR and integrate it into work with clients when appropriate.

 My masters Degree is from Columbia University in Advanced Clinical Social Work, and my B.A. is in psychology from Boston College.
 My post-graduate clinical training was completed at a busy outpatient center in Connecticut where I worked with a wide variety of client and family challenges.